LivHed/coworking-spaces/README.md

 ## Credits

-## Content
+### Content
-* The content on the website was written by me, after doing research in other coworking space pages and after reading about the concept.
+* The content on the website was written by me, after doing research with searching for and looking at other coworking space pages and after reading about the concept.
-* The content that are showing in the results are gathered from the coworking spaces own web pages, and I´m making sure me and other people are linking to these coworking spaces own homepages so that people can read further about them and give them more traffic and people that are using their spaces.
+* The content that are showing in the cards are gathered from information written on the coworking spaces own web pages, and I´m making sure me and other people are linking to these coworking spaces own homepages so that people can read further about them and give them more traffic and hopefully more people that will use their coworking spaces.

-## Media
+### Media
 * I´m using this image as the default image to show in the cards when the user´s not adding an image url to the forms, from pexels.com, [see it here](https://images.pexels.com/photos/7097/people-coffee-tea-meeting.jpg)
+* I have inserted images for the coworking spaces I have added that are from their own webpages.
+I want to give thanks and credit to these homepages that are providing this great content to the world and the community and have these great images to show, that I use for my page.
+I you want to find a specific image click on the link to the homepage of the coworking space and you will find it.

-## Acknowledgements
+### Acknowledgements
-* For the results showing of the coworking spaces I copied the Album example code from this page https://getbootstrap.com/docs/4.0/examples/album/ and then modified the layout for my needs.
+* For the results showing of the coworking spaces I copied the Album example code from [this page](https://getbootstrap.com/docs/4.0/examples/album/) and then modified the layout for my needs.